 5. Injury Prevention

 This ties into functionality.
 After suffering from chronic back pain for 10 years, I have now not had (touch wood) a single flare up in over 3 years since quitting the gym.
 I put this down to bodyweight training.
-Not only does it help improve strength and conditioning, but it will dramatically help improve flexibility, mobility and core strength.
+Not only does it help improve strength and conditioning, but it will dramatically help improve core strength (obliques), flexibility and mobility.
 When you are using the resistance of only your own weight, your core comes into play in literally every move you do.
 Push-ups?
 Yep.
 Pull-ups?
 Yep.
 Squats?
 You guessed it; your core is getting a workout even when it’s not the main objective of that exercise.

 So, if you’re in a plateau, sick of the gym or simply want to mix up your training, do it and do it now!
 It will be the best fitness decision you’ve ever made!
 I can help you every step of the way with my online coaching programs, all designed to fit into the everyday business lifestyle for any fitness level.
 You can see more about my coaching and programs at BODYWEIGHTBUILT.